-The strong contrasts in elevation, relief, and thermochronological ages between the BaimaXueshan and Kawagebo massifs on the two flanks of Mekong River led us to model their exhumation histories separately.
-We tested "steady-state", "incision", and "plateau" scenarios for both massifs, to resolve the influence of Mekong River incision on their exhumation history (Table 2).
-For the Kawagebo massif, we additionally tested a "tectonic" scenario implementing a thrust fault with a surface trace along the Mekong River, as recently suggested by Replumaz et al. (2020), aiming to determine its geometry and the contribution of its activity to exhumation in the massif.
+The strong contrasts in elevation, relief, and thermochronological ages between the BaimaXueshan and Kawagebo massifs on the two flanks of Mekong River lead us to model their exhumation histories separately.
+We tested "steady-state", "incision", and "plateau" scenarios for both massifs, to resolve the influence of Mekong River incision on their exhumation

+205 history (Table 2).
+For the Kawagebo massif, we additionally tested a "tectonic" scenario implementing a thrust fault with a surface trace along the Mekong River, as suggested in a recent study (Replumaz et al., 2020), aiming to determine its geometry and the contribution of its activity to exhumation.